niftools/blender_niftools_addon/README.rst

-The Blender NIF Plugin enables Blender to import and export NIF files.
+The Blender Niftools Addons enables Blender to import and export NetImmerse files.
+This includes .nif & .kf

 Requirements
 ------------